Grandparent Rights: HB 1539 Passed Senate!

 Unfortunately, this bill did not pass the Senate before they convened for the summer session.
 However, your voice makes a difference.
 Contact your local representatives and let them know you support this bill currently in Pennsylvania.

-HB 2133 is a program called Kinship Caregiver Navigator Program to provide grandparents who are not being served by the child welfare system with guidance and information about services and support available to them.
+As of 10/2018, no movement on HB 2133 yet.
+This is a program called Kinship Caregiver Navigator Program to provide grandparents who are not being served by the child welfare system with guidance and information about services and support available to them.
 The Department of Human Services will contract with an entity that will administer this program.

 Under the Kinship Caregiver Navigator Program, individuals will be hired and trained as Kinship Caregiver Navigators, who can assist grandparents by providing education and support about federal and state programs, financial aid, legal aid, respite services for caregivers, and other support services for children.
 These Navigators will be able to facilitate contact between the caregivers and applicable state, federal, and local agencies.